bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Speaker 1: 00:31:21

-You can basically write a BIP that says, hey, if you're writing this type of, if you're writing a full note, you could consider burying the soft fork because it will make your life easier.
+You can basically write a BIP that says, hey, if you're writing a full note, you could consider burying the soft fork because it will make your life easier.
-But keep in mind that, you know, if this time travel thing happens, you have a problem.
+But keep in mind that, if this time travel thing happens, you have a problem.

 Speaker 0: 00:31:36

-It's not really the point of BIPs though, Sjoerd, is it?
+It's not really the point of BIPs though, Sjors, is it?

 Speaker 1: 00:31:39